mariguernsey-cloud/Agilehoundco.github.io/README.md

 - Supported Enterprise Cyber Security initiative; partnered with execs and security engineers (Cloud/Network, IAM, SIEM, SOC, Risk, Governance Teams) on governance and delivery
 - Led cross-functional delivery with vendors (Accenture, Wiz) to accelerate cloud/security outcomes
 - Selected in 2025 as one of seven team members for Cargill's newly created Enterprise Agile Coaching department.
-- Successfully train teams on Agile Estimation
+- Successfully trained teams on Agile Estimation techniques and practices

 ###  Professionally